 The projects would employ the use of PV (or CPV) power systems to convert solar energy into electricity using non-reflective technology.
 The project facilities would consist of solar PV (or CPV) panels, inverter modules, pad mounted transformer(s), and optional, on-site O&M buildings and substation(s).
 Each solar project facility may have its own O&M building and substation, or may share among the projects.
 Up to four O&M buildings and substations are contemplated.
 Each O&M building would include its own emergency power, fire suppression, potable water system and septic system.
-Additional auxiliary facilities would include lighting, grounding, backup uninterruptable power supply (UPS) systems and diesel power generators (diesel generators greater than 50 bhp will require a permit to operate), fire and hazardous materials safety systems, security systems, chemical safety systems, and emergency response facilities.
+Additional auxiliary facilities would include lighting, grounding, backup uninterruptable power supply (UPS) systems and diesel power generators, fire and hazardous materials safety systems, security systems, chemical safety systems, and emergency response facilities.